 Tian’anmen Square holds the Monument of the National Heroes, the Great Hall of the People, the National Museum of China and the Mausoleum of Mao Zedong.

-At 440,000 square meters the square can hold about one million people for public celebrations or gatherings.
+At 440,000 square metres, the square can hold about one million people for public celebrations or gatherings.

 Tian’anmen Rostrum, standing to the north of the Tian’anmen Square, on the south-north central axis of Beijing, was the main gate of the royal palace of both the Ming and Qing Dynasties.